-The subsequent stages in the M&WLPR will be consultation on the Preferred Options and a formal representations period on the Pre-Submission version of the M&WLPR.
+The subsequent stage in the M&WLPR will be a formal representations period on the Pre-Submission version of the M&WLPR, prior to submission to the Secretary of State for Examination in Public.

 The comments received in response to the Initial Consultation and the Preferred Options consultation will inform the Pre-Submission version of the M&WLPR.